tektoncd/catalog/task/git-clone/0.9/README.md

 * **commit**: The precise commit SHA that was fetched by this Task
 * **url**: The precise URL that was fetched by this Task
+* **committer-date**: The epoch timestamp of the commit that was fetched by this Task

 ## Platforms